barasa001/elearning/README.md

-SETTING UP PROJECT ON LOCAL MACHINE
+SETTING UP THE  PROJECT ON LOCAL MACHINE

 1. Download laravel from the laravel official website preferable using composer.
 2. Install neccesary dependency eg livewire, laravel/ui.